 Where can find Montgomery County Birth, marriage, Divorce and Death Records?

-Montgomery County vital records can be found at the Maryland Office of Vital Records has copies of birth and death records from August 1898, has marriage records from January 1990 and has divorce records from January, 1992.
+Montgomery County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & death certificates (1911 – present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Maryland for current fees and application process.
+Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.

-What Montgomery County, MD census records are available?
+What Montgomery County, KY census records are available?

 There are many types of census records for Montgomery County guide you in researching your family tree.
 Federal Population Schedules are available for 1790-1890, 1900, 1910, 1920, 1930, 1940.